Other names: Jassy [Eng, Ger, Pol], Jászvásár [Hun], Iassy [French, Rus], Pronounced: "Yash" Yiddish: יאס Located

 Shtetls in Iasi Judet

-Click the button to show all entries for Iasi in the JewishGen Romania Database.
-This may take some time.
+Click the button to show all entries for IASI in the JewishGen Romania Database (may take 1 or 2 minutes)

 This page is hosted at no cost to the public by JewishGen, Inc., a non-profit corporation.
 If you feel there is a benefit to you in accessing this site, your JewishGen-erosity is appreciated.